Circumpolar Rock Garden

 shady acid soil.
 It spreads nicely from the

-roots.
+more every year.
 Click for picture

 and info,